ipld/ipld/docs/intro/primer.md

 - Lists are not sparse.
 (Although nothing stops an ADL from making such a thing.)

 - Map keys are strings.
     - Not bytes.
 (But remember, the distinction between strings and bytes is mostly in interpretation.
-In essense, this statement means: map keys are treated as being printable.)
+In essence, this statement means: map keys are treated as being printable.)
     - Not integers.
 (It would complicate libraries significantly, and be unsupportable by many codecs, and would create a great deal of ambiguity for tools that want to make human-readable presentations of data.)

 - There's no way to distinguish **PathSegment**s that are strings (for map keys) vs integers (for list indexes).
 It's determined by the data it's applied to.